neverfap-deluxe/nfd-api/content/content_podcast/EP_08_cultivating_and_managing_healthy_expectations.md

 ---
   title: "EP8 - Cultivating And Managing Healthy Expectations"
-  description: "NeverFap Deluxe Podcast. "
+  description: "NeverFap Deluxe Podcast.
+In this episode I talk about how we can manage and ultimately dissolve our expectations in a healthy way."
   date: 2019-06-16
   draft: false
   tags: [ "porn recovery", "porn addiction", "addiction", "awareness", "nofap", "neverfap", "neverfap deluxe", "neverfap basics", "nofap podcast", "neverfap podcast", "neverfap deluxe podcast" ]